 Just like you wouldn’t buy a laptop without researching features and prices, successful businesses need to understand their competitive landscape.
 Comparative market analysis online (CMA) provides a data-driven way to assess your market position and inform your strategies.

 This guide equips brands with the knowledge to conduct effective online CMAs.
-Savvy business owners know that analysing the competition online is crucial before launching products or implementing new plans.
+Savvy business owners know analysing the competition online is crucial before launching products or implementing new plans.
 Learning from competitors’ successes and failures can give you a significant edge.

 What Is Market Analysis?